doctrine/doctrine-website-sphinx/site/2017/04/01/announcing-doctrine-4.rst

     Doctrine::em()->commit(); // commit a transaction ACROSS multiple storage engines

 Big shout out goes to `Marco <https://twitter.com/Ocramius>`__.
-Although he initially had a heart attack when first hearing about this idea, he's come full circle after using the feature and is now a big proponent of façades.
+Although he initially had a heart attack when first hearing about this idea, he's come full circle after using the feature and is now a big proponent of static registries.
 Be sure to watch for updates to all of his libraries in the near future!

 Try It Out Now!